MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Comparison_Operators.md

 True
 ```

-A prominent example of comparing arbitrary objects is to find out if they are
+A prominent example of comparing arbitrary objects is to find out if they're
 null.
 But if you need to determine whether a variable is `$null`, you must put
 `$null` on the left-hand side of the equality operator.
 Putting it on the
-right-hand side does not do what you expect.
+right-hand side doesn't do what you expect.

 For example, let `$a` be an array containing null elements: